seansmith39/H6060-Experiment-Resources/.github/actions/sast/codeql/README.md

 ## Note

-Python autobuild not supported by CodeQL.
+Python and JavaScript autobuild is not supported by CodeQL.